roelbertens/scrape_save_search/README.md

 ### To-do

 * Remove bugs in parsing some restaurants with really sparse address information.
 See errors in `output/scrapy_errors_20170811`
-* Finding my way on how to write data to bigquery from python > needs to be build into container
+* Make sure container in google container engine can write to bigquery
+* Scraping comments: include dates, grades, number of reviews, name of reviewer

 ### Folder structure